-The solution began in the form of a pediatric specialty clinic as the first stage of a planned project, “Hospital Infantil de las Californias.”
-In 1994, a small pediatric specialty clinic was opened in Mesa de Otay, Tijuana, Baja California, Mexico.
+The solution came in the form of a pediatric specialty clinic as the first stage of a planned project, “Hospital Infantil de las Californias.”
+In 1994, a small pediatric specialty clinic opened in Mesa de Otay, Tijuana, Baja California, Mexico.

 THE NEED FOR EXPANSION

-building opened on April 28, 2001, and includes elements of environmental design made possible through a NAFTA grant from Canada.
-These environmental components serve as a model for border projects on the North American Continent.
+The building opened on April 28, 2001, and includes elements of environmental design made possible through a NAFTA grant from Canada.
+These environmental components serve as a model for border projects in North America.

 MEETING THE NEED TODAY